kuhami/react-ant/src/components/Authorized/demo/basic.md

 order: 0
 title:
   zh-CN: 基本使用
-  en-US: Basic use
+  en-US: ColoredScrollbars use
 ---

-Basic use
+ColoredScrollbars use

 ```jsx
 import RenderAuthorized from 'ant-design-pro/lib/Authorized';